Kong/swrv/README.md

 - `data`: data for the given key resolved by fetcher (or undefined if not loaded)
 - `error`: error thrown by fetcher (or undefined)
+- `isValidating`: if there's a request or revalidation loading
+- `revalidate`: function to trigger the validation manually

 ### Config options